 Along with the wonderful scenery and abundance of wildlife in Big Sky country, Montana is rich in biomass and other natural resources.
 Woody waste such as small diameter trees, barks, needles, branches and cones on private lands and state and national forests has historically been piled and burned in place.
 Or burned in wildfires.
 In addition, Montana’s population of nearly 1 million people generates a significant amount of municipal solid waste each day, and only about 15 percent of this waste is recycled.
 What isn’t recycled gets landfilled.
-All of this carbon-based waste can be converted to water soluble, biodegradable mixed alcohol fuel, which can then enter the domestic transportation fuel supply as a strong competitor to corn ethanol.
+All of these carbon-based wastes can be profitably converted to water soluble, biodegradable higher mixed alcohol fuel, which can then enter the domestic transportation fuel supply as a strong “bioregional” competitor to corn ethanol.
 There’s no need for a crop feedstock which needs to be plowed, planted, fertilized, watered and then annually harvested.

-Montana has significant renewable biomass, municipal wastes, fossil-based resources such as coal, CO2 and methane, and the opportunity to pioneer clean, profitable and sustainable clean fuel project development:
+Montana has significant natural and industrial carbon resources, and the opportunity to pioneer clean, profitable and sustainable clean fuel project development:

 - Millions of tons of woody waste biomass